 Control of cell growth and size: A fundamental unsolved problem

 Cell growth during the cell cycle must be precisely controlled to ensure that cell division yields two viable cells of a defined size.
-The mechanisms that control cell size must be as ancient and conserved as the cell cycle, since they would have been necessary for survival of the earliest eukaryotic cells.
-Cancer cells have severe defects in size control, which suggests that cell size control is closely linked to signals that control proliferation.
+The mechanisms that control cell growth and size must be as ancient and conserved as the cell cycle, since they would have been necessary for survival of the earliest eukaryotic cells.
 The goal of our work is to discover conserved universal mechanisms that control cell growth and size.
 These mechanisms are likely to be highly relevant to cancer because severe defects in cell size are a nearly universal feature of cancer cells.

 Cell size checkpoints play a critical role in cell size control